 The Mausoleum of Augustus was built in 28 BC.
-The first to be buried here was Marcellus, the nephew of Augustus.
+The first to be buried here was Marcellus, Augustus’ nephew.
 Aside from August himself and his nephew, the Mausoleum is also the resting place of his wife Livia; his grandsons, Lucius and Gaius Caesar; and his sister, Octavia.
 The remains of the dead were cremated and their ashes were buried in the golden urns.

-Due to severe vandalism and robberies, unfortunately there is not much left of the Mausoleum of Augustus.
+Unfortunately, due to severe vandalism and robberies there is not much left of the Mausoleum of Augustus.
 In the fifth century AD, the copper door was pounded.
 The golden urns were stolen and the ashes from inside them were discarded.
 Soon, the two obelisks were moved to Piazza del Quirinale and Piazza dell’Esquilino.